 Focal vs. Diffuse Brain Injuries

 Using a CT scan, TBI lesions can also be classified by their pathological features, including extra-axial or intra-axial.
-Extra-axial lesions refer to injuries that occur outside of the brain but inside the skull while intra-axial lesions refer to injuries that happen inside the brain tissue.
-Results from these injuries can be diffuse or focal or both depending on the severity.
+Extra-axial lesions refer to injuries outside the brain but inside the skull, while intra-axial lesions refer to injuries inside the brain tissue.
+Depending on the severity, results from these injuries can be diffuse, focal, or both.

 Warning Symptoms After Traumatic Brain Injury

 Symptoms of Diffuse injuries include edema (brain swelling) and destruction to white matter tracts, cerebral hemispheres, and axons (diffuse axonal).
-Focal injuries, on the other hand, occur mostly in the orbitofrontal cortex and temporal lobes resulting in behavioral changes, problems with decision-making, language difficulties, and decision-making skills.
+Focal injuries, on the other hand, occur primarily in the orbitofrontal cortex and temporal lobes, resulting in behavioral changes, decision-making difficulties, and language problems.

-Focal lesions such as Hematomas result in the rapid collections of blood around the brain and can result in an Intracerebral hemorrhage stroke,subdural hematoma (bleeding between arachnoid mater & dura), subarachnoid hemorrhage (bleeding between arachnoid membrane and the pia mater), aphasia, epidural hematoma (bleeding into dura matter) or intraventricular hemorrhage (bleeding in ventricles).
+Focal lesions, such as Hematomas, result in rapid accumulation of blood around the brain.
+They can result in Intracerebral hemorrhage stroke, subdural hematoma (bleeding between the arachnoid membrane and the dura mater), subarachnoid hemorrhage (bleeding between the arachnoid membrane and the pia mater), aphasia, epidural hematoma (bleeding into the dura mater), or intraventricular hemorrhage (bleeding in the ventricles).

 Stem Cell Treatment for TBI after Blunt Force Trauma

-For optimal results, early intervention is the key to recovering from brain injuries that affected the nervous system.
-Response during the first 60 minutes after injury i.e., “golden hour” is recommended.[2]
-For most patients, treatment options depend on the age of injury and stage of recovery.
-Patients in the acute phase are looking to stabilize the condition from progressing using a combination of surgery and physical rehabilitation.
+Early intervention is key to optimal recovery from brain injuries that affect the nervous system.
+Response during the first 60 minutes after Injury, i.e., “golden hour,” is recommended.[2]
+For most patients, treatment options depend on the age of the Injury and stage of recovery.
+Patients in the acute phase are looking to stabilize the condition from progressing using a combination of surgery, physical rehabilitation, and therapy for traumatic brain injury.

-For Acute stages of TBI or injuries that occurred paying sports, maintaining proper blood flow to the brain is critical to avoid brain herniation and seizures.
-In this stage, Decompressive craniectomy (DC) can be used to relieve intracranial pressure along with hyperbaric oxygen therapies to ensure proper oxygen supplies are maintained.
-Neuroimaging from brain scans are also used to better target therapies using analgesics, Sedatives, paralytic agents and sometimes hypertonic saline to reduce swelling, regulate body temperature, hypotension, reduce risk of heart failure,how to treat brain fog or avoid electrolyte imbalances.
+For Acute stages of TBI or injuries that occurred while playing sports, maintaining proper blood flow to the brain is critical to avoid brain herniation and seizures.
+In this stage, a Decompressive craniectomy (DC) can be used to relieve intracranial pressure, along with hyperbaric oxygen therapy to ensure adequate oxygen supply.
+Neuroimaging from brain scans is also used to guide the use of analgesics, Sedatives, paralytic agents, and, in some cases, hypertonic saline to reduce swelling, regulate body temperature and blood pressure, reduce the risk of heart failure, treat brain fog, and prevent electrolyte imbalances.

-Patients with TBI are at a much higher risk of complications and adverse side effects requiring contacting monitoring for signs of deterioration or loss of consciousness.
-Other complications of Traumatic Brain Injuries include pulmonary edema and cardiac arrhythmia.
-In chronic stages of TBI, Pharmacological based treatments can be used to treat behavioral (psychiatric issues) and post-traumatic epilepsy.
+Patients with TBI are at a much higher risk of complications and adverse side effects, requiring continuous monitoring for signs of deterioration or loss of consciousness.
+Other complications of traumatic brain injury include pulmonary edema and cardiac arrhythmia.
+In chronic stages of TBI, pharmacological-based treatments can be used to treat behavioral (psychiatric issues) and post-traumatic epilepsy.
 Learn about the best food for your brain.

 Reverse Damage From Brain Injury – Stop Concussions

-Brain Stem cells transplantation into the affected region might be beneficial in certain circumstances wherein the damage is not too severe and has occurred relatively recently. (from 6 months up to two years after initial Injury) The neural stem cell implantation purpose would be to attempt to restore signal functions with comparable properties.
-In situations of TBI, numerous cell kinds are required (glial, neuronal, vascular, endothelial ) to regenerate the complex functions of largely damaged regions of the brain.[3]
+Brain Stem cell transplantation into the affected region might be beneficial in certain circumstances, such as when the damage is not too severe and occurred relatively recently. (from 6 months up to two years after initial Injury) The purpose of neural stem cell implantation is to restore signal function with properties similar to those of the original signals.
+In TBI, numerous cell types (glial, neuronal, vascular, and endothelial) are required to regenerate the complex functions of largely damaged brain regions.[3]

 Neural Cell Replacement Therapy